Material Options: Epoxy

 • Sensors, transformers, and connectors.

-Epoxy Use in Powder Coating
+Epoxy Material in Powder Coating

 • Automotive industry, where powder coating is employed on car parts such as wheels, chassis components, and trim